denkspuren/BitboardC4/BitboardDesign.md

 ## Remember the Fill Level

-There is an addition piece of information tracked that speeds up making and undoing moves.
+There is an additional piece of information tracked that speeds up making and undoing moves.
 The position to be filled next in a column is remembered in an array named `height`.
 For the example shown,